peridot-php/webdriver-manager/README.md

 ###status

-List all available binaries and the status.
+List all available binaries and their installed status.
 Status shows if the binary is installed, out of date, or missing.

  ![WebDriver status command](https://raw.github.com/peridot-php/webdriver-manager/master/img/status.png "WebDriver status command")